johnno1962/InjectionIII/README.md

 ### Managing Expectations

-By rights, InjectionIII shouldn't work and this seems to be a common perception for the sceptics out there who haven't actually tried it and yet it does.
-It relies on documented features of Apple's dynamic linker which have proven to be reliable for a year now.
+By rights, InjectionIII shouldn't work and this seems to be a common perception for those who haven't actually tried it and yet it does.
+It relies on documented features of Apple's dynamic linker which have proven to be reliable for over a year now.
 That said,  you can't just inject _any_ source file.
 For example, it's best not to try to inject a file containing a protocol definition.
 Keep in mind though the worst case is that your application might crash during debugging and you'll have to restart it as you would have